AREAS OF EXPERTISE

 -

-Weight and appetite genes: I can see how your genes may influence your food choices, metabolism and waistline, and design strategies to reduce their impact.
+Weight and appetite genes: I can see how your genes may influence your food choices, metabolism and waistline, and design strategies to reduce their impact.¹

 -

-Serotonin production genes: I can determine if you are less efficient at converting tryptophan to 5-HTP, a serotonin precursor, especially under stress.
-Some gene variants may instead convert serotonin into a neurotoxic compound, contributing to mood disturbances.
+Serotonin production genes (a happy neurochemical): I can determine if you are less efficient at converting tryptophan to 5-HTP, a serotonin precursor, especially under stress.
+Some gene variants may instead convert serotonin into a neurotoxic compound (toxic to the brain), contributing to mood disturbances.
 In such cases, targeted antioxidants from colourful foods or supplements can reduce negative effects.
-Other variants may lower serotonin sensitivity, causing low mood, anxiety, and impulsivity; I can recommend specific nutrients to improve serotonin function.
+Other variants may lower serotonin sensitivity, causing low mood, anxiety, and impulsivity; I can recommend specific nutrients to improve serotonin function.²

 In my own case, nutrigenomic testing revealed higher requirements for certain nutrients to support mental health, methylation, and hormonal balance.
 Using this information, I was able to recover from premenstrual dysphoric disorder (PMDD), a severe form of premenstrual syndrome.